 As we celebrate Labour Day 2019, it seems apt that the plight of the Chinese 996 work culture has come under major scrutiny.
 Under the 996 phenomenon, young Chinese tech professionals work 9 a.m. to 9 p.m., 6 days a week.
 Workers in the industry are bemoaning the hustle as flagrant abuse.
 What’s more, employees report diminishing returns in productivity.
-Longer hours simply don’t pay.
+And the longer hours simply don’t pay.

 It’s difficult to say that the 996 culture is the norm among Singapore’s workers.
 However, it’s certain that many of us operate in high stress environments.

-As interior designers, we know well designed interiors play an important mitigating factor.
+As interior designers, we know interiors is an important mitigating factor in managing stress.